Stability and instability in saddle point dynamics Part II: The subgradient method

 \section{Applications}

-In this section we apply the results of \autoref{sec:Main} to obtain global convergence in a number cases.
-First we consider the subgradient method {applied to a strictly concave-convex function on an arbitrary convex domain}. {Then we} look at some examples of { modification methods, relevant in network optimization, where the concave-convex function is modified to provide guarantees of convergence.} {The application of one such modification method to the problem {of multi-path routing is also discussed in Appendix \ref{subsec:examples:multi-path-routing}.}}
+In this section we apply the results of \autoref{sec:Main} to obtain global convergence in a number cases. \icl{In particular, we} look at \icl{examples} of { modification methods, relevant in network optimization, where the concave-convex function is modified to provide guarantees of convergence.} {The application of one such modification method to the problem {of multi-path routing is also \icl{discussed}.}}